Common market organisation

 They can also be represented in associations of producer organisations.

-Member States must notify any recognition of professional organisation or withdrawal of recognition to MARE-A4@ec.europa.eu
+Member States must communicate any recognition of producer organisation or withdrawal of recognition to MARE-A4@ec.europa.eu

 Inter-branch organisations are organisations of different operators in the fishery and aquaculture sector.
 Like producer organisations they are subject to common EU-wide rules.
 They bring together fish producers, processors and marketers to improve the coordination of marketing activities and to develop measures of interest for the whole sector.